Gorilla

 Mitimbili

-Mitimbili has remained in the same gorilla group her entire life.
-She is still very close with her father Cantsbee and mother Mukecuru.
-All of her offspring are males and are very independent.
+Mitimbili lived in the large Pablo group her entire life.
+She was always very close with her father and group leader, Cantsbee, as well as with her mother, Mukecuru.
+Her offspring are known for being very independent.
 Mitimbili’s first infant, Ubwuzu, is confirmed to be Isabukuru’s son from genetic testing.

 Mitimbili's Offspring